 P440L57-P441L7

 A 20 MHz operating non-AP EHT STA shall issue a PHY-CONFIG.request primitive with the CENTER_FREQUENCY_SEGMENT parameter in the PHYCONFIG_VECTOR set to the center frequency of the primary 20 MHz channel except when the 20 MHz operating non-AP EHT STA sets dot11HESubchannelSelectiveTransmissionImplemented equal to true in which case the 20 MHz operating non-AP EHT STA may issue a PHY-CONFIG.request primitive with the CENTER_FREQUENCY_SEGMENT parameter in the PHYCONFIG_VECTOR set to the center frequency of any 20 MHz channel within the BSS bandwidth of 40 MHz, 80 MHz or 160 MHz by following the procedure in 26.8.7 (HE subchannel selective transmission).
-The 20 MHz operating non-AP EHT STA may also issue a PHY-CONFIG.request primitive with the CENTER_FREQUENCY_SEGMENT parameter in the PHYCONFIG_VECTOR set to the center frequency of any 20 MHz channel within the primary 160 MHz when the BSS bandwidth is 320 MHz and the 20 MHz operating non-AP EHT STA is not a 20 MHz-only non-AP EHT STA by following the procedure in 26.8.7 (HE subchannel selective transmission).
+The 20 MHz operating non-AP EHT STA may also issue a PHY-CONFIG.request primitive with the CENTER_FREQUENCY_SEGMENT parameter in the PHYCONFIG_VECTOR set to the center frequency of any 20 MHz channel within the primary 160 MHz when the BSS bandwidth is 320 MHz by following the procedure in 26.8.7 (HE subchannel selective transmission).

 In the section of “35.15.1 Basic EHT BSS operation” make the indicated changes

 P447